-We have included a summary of the principal risks that we believe are specific to SpringWorks, followed by more detailed descriptions of all risk factors, both those that are company-specific, as well as those that are more generally associated with both our industry and ownership of securities in general.
+We have included a summary of the material risks that we believe are specific to SpringWorks.
 The summary does not include all material risks associated with our business and is not a conclusive ranking or prioritization of our risk factors.
 Further, placement of certain of these risks in the summary section as opposed to others does not constitute guidance that the risk factors included in the summary are the only material risks to consider when considering an investment in our securities.
 We believe that all risk factors presented in this Quarterly Report on Form 10-Q are important to an understanding of our company and should be given careful consideration.
-In addition, the summary of company specific risks does not include the appropriate level of detail necessary to fully understand these risks, and the corresponding risk factors that follow provide essential detail and context necessary to fully understand and appreciate these principal risks associated with our business.
+In addition, the summary of company-specific material risks does not include the appropriate level of detail necessary to fully understand these risks, and the corresponding risk factors that follow provide essential detail and context necessary to fully understand and appreciate these company-specific risks associated with our business.